Three city dwellers share their stylish refuges

 When Linh Phan realized her family needed more space, she faced a dilemma: move into a house across the river or make do with a condo that catered to two.
 Phan and her husband, Mark Skarpness, had lived in Portland’s Pearl District for fourteen years.
 They didn’t want to lose the lifestyle they enjoyed as condominium owners.
 “Once we park our car on Friday,” says Phan, “It’s parked for the whole weekend.”
 Their weekends were then free of the hassles of home ownership—allowing them to pursue a much-needed respite from their busy professional lives at Intel.
 Additionally, as avid home cooks, they enjoyed having the city’s largest farmers’ market within streetcar distance and access to an abundance of world-class restaurants for inspiration.

-But with a growing toddler, the couple was quickly discovering the need for more storage space.
+But with a growing toddler, the couple was quickly discovering the need for more storage space, a must-have element of urban design.
 After a fruitless search for a three-bedroom condo, they finally found a prospect in their own building— a 1,700-square-foot penthouse, complete with two bedrooms, two bathrooms and a bonus den.
 The drab interior finishes and damaged floor just needed an update.
 Gabe Headrick of Steelhead Architecture came on board for the redesign.

 Today the kitchen is both posh and functional, thanks to Headrick’s guidance.
 He installed custom walnut cabinets, a Carrara marble backsplash and plenty of storage for the cooks to conceal their equipment from the main living area.
 The principle bathroom also got the luxe treatment with Calacatta marble and attractive storage for the laundry unit.
 Additionally, Headrick created an office space in a previously unused pass-through, building in double desks and floor-to-ceiling cabinetry.
 A sliding pocket door cleverly establishes privacy when it’s needed.